newcleo-dev-team/lbh15/docs/source/learn_more.rst

      :math:`\Delta_rG^0_{(T)}=-RT\ln{\left(\frac{\alpha_{Pb}\cdot\alpha_{Me_XO_Y}^{\frac{1}{Y}}}{\alpha_{PbO}\cdot\alpha_{Me{(dissolved)}}^{\frac{X}{Y}}}\right)}`,

-     where the term :math:`\alpha_{Me_XO_Y}` can be considered equal to one: the lower limit is to be found of the oxygen concentration, thus the metal oxyde is considered very diluted.
+     where the term :math:`\alpha_{Me_XO_Y}` can be considered equal to one: the lower limit is to be found of the oxygen concentration, thus the metal oxide is considered very diluted.

      By considering the oxygen dissolved in the solution in the form of *PbO* below its saturation limit, as stated in :cite:`Agency2015`, thus taking the chemical activity of the dissolved oxygen equal to the chemical activity of the dissolved *PbO*, and by